ajaxloadmore/ajax-load-more/README.txt

 5. Implementation: Insert the Ajax Load More shortcode directly into the WordPress block editor or a theme template file.

 == Changelog ==

+= 7.4.0 - May 14, 2025 =
+* NEW: Added required updates for background processing feature of the FIlters add-on.
+* NEW: Added required updates for table layouts and paging add-on.
+* UPDATE: Added support for iframe block editor and rendering Ajax Load More Block.
+* FIX: Fixed issue with default values on archive templates adding a duplicate query param.
+* FIX: Fixed potential issue with core and filters ALM blocks throwing admin error.
+* Fix: Fixed PHP warning due to registering the text domain.
+* UPDATE: Various code cleanup and UI updates throughout the plugin.

 = 7.3.1.2 - May 11, 2025 =
 * HOTFIX: Revert change to fix `load_plugin_textdomain` warning.
 This update caused a fatal error.
 Sorry about that.
 Will fix the warning in the next release.